South Carolina – Special Women in Our State's History

 - Darla Moore - In 1997, when Fortune magazine made her the first woman ever featured on a cover, they called her the "Toughest Babe in Business."
 A native of Lake City and a graduate of the University of South Carolina, Mrs. Moore focuses a great deal of her considerable acumen on increasing South Carolina's economic vitality.
 She is the founder and chair of the Palmetto Institute, a nonprofit think-tank and policy center which aims to raise the per capita income for every person in the state.
 She served on the Board for the University of South Carolina, where the business school is named in her honor.

-- Rebecca Brewton Motte - During the Revolutionary War, British soldiers occupied Fairfield Plantation, Rebecca's home, turning it into a fort.
+- Rebecca Brewton Motte - During the Revolutionary War, British soldiers occupied Mount Joseph Plantation, Rebecca's home, turning it into a fort.
 Rebecca's husband had recently died, and she and her children were relegated to an outbuilding.
 Legend has it that when General Francis Marion decided he needed to burn down the house in order to roust the Tories, Rebecca not only consented, she handed him a burning arrow to shoot at her own roof!
 Luckily, the British surrendered before the flames spread too far.
 Soldiers from both camps worked side-by-side to save Mrs. Motte's home, and in gratitude she served a huge feast for Patriots and Loyalists alike.
+Today, her property is known as the Fort Motte Battle Site.

 - Mary C. Simms Oliphant - This historian literally "wrote the book" on the history of South Carolina!
 Just prior to marriage, Miss Simms undertook the task of updating History of South Carolina, first written by her grandfather, William Gilmore Simms, in 1840.
 Her revised text was adopted by the South Carolina Board of Education in 1917 and employeed by schools throughout the state until 1932.
 That year, she printed her own, completely new textbook entitled The Simms History.
 This guide was used by SC students for over 50 years, until 1985.
 In 1982, Mary Simms Oliphant was the first woman to receive the Order of the Palmetto, South Carolina's highest civilian award.